waynodiablo/Oystercard/pills/javascript&JasminePill.md

 ## The first rule of Javascript is...

 **Close your brackets the _moment_ you open them.** No ifs, no buts.
-This is non-negotiable, and Enrique _will_ have your thumbs if you are caught doing otherwise.
+This is non-negotiable.
 Personally, I like to have auto-complete and auto-matching disabled in my editor (Sublime Text) so I have complete control over what appears in my code.

 That aside, the one practice that turned Javascript from a chore to a joy for me was this one little habit.
 Open bracket, close it.